MohamedElashri/ROOT/README.md

 # ROOT for Google Colab

-This repository provides pre-built ROOT binaries specifically for Google Colab environments.
-It aims to simplify the process of using ROOT in Colab notebooks by providing ready-to-use builds that match Colab's Python versions.
+This repository provides optimized ROOT binaries specifically for Google Colab environments.
+It aims to simplify the process of using ROOT in Colab notebooks by providing lightweight, ready-to-use builds that match Colab's Python versions.

 ## 🎯 Purpose